NegatioN/negation.github.io/_favorites/quote_47.md

 ---
 text: >
-  "Every action you take is a vote for the type of person you wish to become." - James Clear
+  "The only thing standing between you and your goal is the story you keep telling yourself as to why you can't achieve it." - Jordan Belfort
 type: quote
 ---